 It’s their responsibility to communicate with stakeholders across the organization, customers included, to ensure clearly defined goals and that the vision aligns with business objectives.

 This is where the value of creating a product roadmap comes into play.
 A product roadmap allows you to create a high-level, strategic visual summary that outlines your defined vision and direction for a product offering over time.
-You can use a product management software like Chisel which also comes with an additional benefit of serving as your product roadmap software.

 It doubles as a strategic guide for stakeholders and a plan of execution for your agile team.